BiomedSciAI/DPM360/installer/service-builder/readme.md

 **to be updated

-Create cron job by execution cronjob.yaml file from the container platform UI
+Create cron job by execution cronjob.yaml file from the container platfor UI

 The following paramters need to be populated in the cronjob.yaml file, prior to execution.